This annex covers:

 7) A locally agreed protocol between the NHS and local authorities which allows NHS staff to identify those likely to need care and support on discharge will provide help and advice as to when a patient should be considered to have possible care and support needs, in order to ensure the NHS issue assessment notices appropriately.

 9) In general, the NHS should seek to give the local authority as much notice as possible of a patient’s impending discharge.
 This is so the local authority has as much notice as possible of its duty to undertake a needs and (where applicable) carer’s assessment.
+Local agreements should be in place between NHS bodies, local authorities and other relevant partners that set out each organisation’s role and how responsibilities are to be exercised, including intermediate or interim arrangements for step-down or sub-acute care, in order to achieve timely and safe hospital discharge.

 10) However, an assessment notice must not be issued more than 7 days before the patient is expected to be admitted into hospital.
 This is so the notice is not provided too far in advance of admission to avoid the risk of wasting preliminary planning in the event that the patient’s condition changes.
 A balance should be struck between giving the local authority early notice of the need to undertake an assessment of the patient and the risk that the patient’s condition may change significantly such that any early planning needs to be reviewed.